Cat Skiing in Europe

 Where is Cat Skiing in Europe?

-Cat-skiing was pioneered in Canada but has struggled to establish itself in Europe.
-Hence cat skiing in Europe is a comparative rarity, but it does exist and is actually growing.
-Cat ski operations are currently in North Macedonia, Georgia, Kosovo, Russia, Turkey and Ukraine.
+Cat-skiing was pioneered in Canada but has struggled to establish itself in western Europe.
+Hence cat skiing in Europe is a comparative rarity, but it does exist and is actually growing in the east where there is a bit more room to move.
+Cat ski operations are currently in North Macedonia (three operators), Georgia (one major & several minor operators), Kosovo (4 operators), Russia, Turkey (several options), Albania and Ukraine.

-One of the best cat ski experiences in the world is in the Lesser Caucasus mountains at Bakhmaro, Georgia.
+One of the best cat ski experiences in the world is in the Lesser Caucasus mountains of southwest Georgia at Bakhmaro.
 A well-established operation known for its amazing skiing, super deep snow, safety & exceptional hospitality.
 Established by a professional Swiss/German crew, Powderproject delivers an exceptional experience for more adventurous skiers & snowboarders.
-Having run its first season in 2016/17, it has quickly coming to terms with its superb terrain, establishing a new base lodge and expanding its number of snow-cats and terrain.
-In 2019, the Adjara mountain hut was established as a new location in the high alpine zone above Bakhmaro for expert skiers & snowboarders.
+Having run its first season in 2016/17, it quickly coming to terms with its superb terrain, establishing a new base lodge and expanding its number of snow-cats and offerings.
+In 2019, the Adjara Wolfsbed Mountain Hut was established as a new location in the high alpine zone above Bakhmaro for expert skiers & snowboarders.
+More recently a completely new zone has been developed called Project X. If you hurry up & visit you can still name your own run!

 Also in North Macedonia is the super fun SF Freeride.
 Cat-skiing near Pelister ski area and within the Pelister National Park, the crew at SF Freeride know how to get the most out of any powder day with their tree & alpine terrain.
 Their enthusiasm is infectious, the skiing great, & the food needs to be seen to be believed.

-The newest player in the cat ski world is Ovit Mountain Cat Skiing in the Kackar Mountains of northeast Turkey.
-A remote, high-elevation alpine pass, deep snow, amazing untouched terrain, a boutique hotel, and brand-new snowcats.
+Another new player in the mechanised ski world is Ovit Mountain Snowmobile Skiing in the Kaçkar Mountains of northeast Türkiye.
+A remote, high-elevation alpine pass, deep snow, amazing untouched terrain, a boutique hotel, and fast snowmobiles to get you most of the way up the hill, before blissfully silent descents in untracked snow.
 What could be better!

 In the Ukrainian Carpathian mountains, Drahobrat has been a base for cat-skiing for many years.
 Located in the far west of the country near the borders of Slovakia, Hungary & Romania, Drahobrat is home to several cat ski companies including the experienced Golden Ride crew.
-Watch this space as we get some of their tours up on Powderhounds.
+Watch this space as we get some of their tours up on Powderhounds once the invasion by the Ruzzians is pushed back for good.

 Snowcat Skiing Safety